thospel/perl-DHCP-Test/README.md

     (irrespective of the use of the [--fou](#fou) option).
 If they are encapsulated the packet is first decapsulated before further processing.

+- -L, --listen\_timeout _FLOAT_

+    The program opens a socket to listen for server replies.
+If another instance of this program is running it will probably use the same port and the bind will fail.
+This timeout sets for how many second the program will try to acquire a listening socket before giving up.
+Defaults to _5_.

 - -r, --timeout _FLOAT_

     After sending a DHCP request the program will wait for _FLOAT_ seconds for